hegworks/tanim/docs/tanim-wiki.md

 **Lifetime**: Persists as long as you want to keep the animation data.
 Can be serialized and shared across multiple entities.

 **Sharing**: Multiple entities can reference the same `TimelineData`.
 Implementation approaches include resource management systems, `std::shared_ptr`, or your existing asset system.
+See [Example Implementation](example-implementation.md) for a complete resource management example.

 **Serialization:**